KrakenVVagon/thedebugginator/README.md

 Please see train_debugginator.py and run_debugginator.py for some use examples. example.py will be created later.

-train_debugginator.py is used for training an example model and saving it.
+train_debugginator.py is used for training an example model and saving it.<br>
 run_debugginator.py is used for loading an example model and running it.

 To use a notebook version run